williamchenghu/fullstack-hy2020-backend/README.md

 Generate a new "full stack" version of the application by creating a new production build of the frontend, and copy it to the backend repository.
 Verify that everything works locally by using the entire application from the address https://localhost:3001.

 Push the latest version to Heroku and verify that everything works there as well.

+## 3.22 Lint configuration

+Add ESlint to your application and fix all the warnings.